immcantation/immcantation/docs/about.rst

     *Bioinformatics 31, 3356-8 (2015).*
     `doi\:10.1093/bioinformatics/btv359 <http://doi.org/10.1093/bioinformatics/btv359>`__

-Additional citations for specific methods within Alakazam, SHazaM and TIgGER may be determined using the ``citation()`` function within R.
+Additional citations for specific methods within Alakazam, SHazaM, TIgGER, SCOper and Dowser may be determined using the ``citation()`` function within R.